ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-03-letsencrypt-lambda.md

 ### Proving domain control
 >With Let’s Encrypt, you do this using software that uses the ACME protocol, which typically runs on your web host. --[ Lets Encrypt](https://letsencrypt.org/getting-started/)

 Runs on our web host?
-But that means I have to have an endpoint dedicated to serving whatever challenge responses LE would like.
-Of course I could stand it up just-in-time if I wanted to, but nonetheless it limits when and where I could execute the challenges from.
+But that means that I would have to have an endpoint dedicated to serving whatever challenge responses LE would like.
+Of course, I could stand it up just-in-time if I wanted to, but nonetheless that would limit when and where I could execute the challenges from.

-Luckily for us, the fine people at Lets-Encrypt have implemented a challenge for DNS validation back in early 2016, which is the challenge type I targeted for this project.
+Luckily for us, the fine people at Lets-Encrypt have implemented a challenge for DNS validation in early 2016, which is the challenge type that I have targeted for this project.

-After admin registration, the lambda writes a challenge response to a TXT record in DNS, then polls DNS until it returns the new value (if a previous TXT record had been written).
-Once the lambda verifies the DNS TXT record should be there, it instructs the LE system to verify that it owns the domain via DNS, and if LE is satisfied, it makes a certificate available for download.
+After admin registration, the lambda writes a challenge response to a DNS TXT record.
+It then polls DNS until it returns the new value (if a previous TXT record had been written).
+Once the lambda verifies the DNS TXT record is being returned from DNS, it instructs the LE system to verify the record, and if LE is satisfied, LE makes a certificate available for download.

 ### Pseudocode
 On an initial run of the lambda, the following high-level events take place: